 Is AMD Ryzen good for gaming?
 This has been a pretty common question since the initial launch of the Ryzen series in 2015.
 Even today, there can be legitimate debates launched when AMD fails to compete with Intel in some way.
-To properly answer the question, we need to dive into the details of how AMD has competed with Intel in the CPU space and provide good Ryzen CPU recommendations.
+To properly answer the question, we need to dive into the details of how AMD has competed with Intel in the CPU space, in recent years ousting it as far as value for money goes.

 First, let’s talk about why people think AMD CPUs aren’t good for gaming.
 There was a time when this was definitely true.
 The pre-Ryzen era of AMD was defined by a limited socket and constant re-use of the same basic CPU architecture for each generation.